The announcement is helping fuel a $400 million expansion with four new academic schools, including a law school.

 As part of this investment, the university will add an innovative neighborhood called Campus Cottages.
 It will feature about a dozen homes, each of which will house one student.

 HPU is building its first parking garage on campus behind Congdon Hall and the Wanek School of Natural Sciences.
-The $25 million project will provide 1,200 parking spaces, begin construction by early spring of this year and be completed by December 2022.
+The $30 million project will provide 1,200 parking spaces, begin construction by early spring of this year and be completed by late spring 2023.

 An Unprecedented Growth Story Continues